 - And the law isn’t from faith, but: “The man who does them will live by them.”6quotation/allusion Leviticus 18:5

 - The Anointed purchased us from the curse of the law by having become a curse for us, because it is *written: “Cursed is every man hanging on a tree.”7quotation/allusion to Deuteronomy 21:23

 - So in Jesus the Anointed, the blessing of Abraham might be in the gentiles so we might receive the promise of the Spirit through faith.

 - Brothers, let me now speak in the way of man: even when a mere man has ratified a covenant, no one annuls it or makes an addition.

-- And the promises were spoken to Abraham and his seed.
-It doesn’t say “to the seeds” like they were many; but “to your seed” like there is one, who is the Anointed.
+- And the promises were spoken to Abraham and to his seed.
+It doesn’t say “and to the seeds” like they were many; but “and to your seed” like there is one, who is the Anointed.